rabbitmq/rabbitmq-server/deps/rabbitmq_amqp1_0/README.md

 on the broker may be addressed when opening an AMQP 1.0 connection by setting the `hostname` field, prefixing with "vhost:".
 Setting the `hostname` field to "vhost:/" addresses the default virtual host.
-If the `hostname` field does not start with "vhost:" then the broker `default_vhost` configuration setting will be consulted.
+If the `hostname` field does not start with "vhost:" then the `default_vhost` configuration setting will be consulted.

 # Limitations and unsupported features